-Joffre Lakes Whistler Area Hiking Trails
+Joffre Lakes Provincial Park Whistler Area Hiking Trails

 Joffre Lakes is one of the most beautiful lakes you are likely to ever see.
 There are three lakes and they get progressively more beautiful.
 By the third lake the intense blue is breathtaking.
 The mighty Matier Glacier rises above the third lake, making the experience even more spectacular.
 The trail is rough and tricky in some parts, but not terribly difficult.
 The trail is 5k to the third lake so give yourself 1.5 - 2 hours(one way).
 Lots of trail construction work happened in 2013 and even a new section of trail was built just before the third(Upper Joffre) lake(see map below).

 At Upper Joffre Lake, there are several nice, though rugged places to camp.
-In a hilly, lightly forested section of paradise in between the impossibly turquoise joffre Lake and the abruptly monstrous Matier Glacier descending from Mount Matier beyond.
+In a hilly, lightly forested section of paradise in between the impossibly turquoise Joffre Lake and the abruptly monstrous Matier Glacier descending from Mount Matier beyond.
 A waterfall cascades near the camping area.
 The campsite has one nice and well maintained outhouse.

 There is also a prominent helicopter pad close by as a reminder of how many injuries occur on the trail and the accessible mountains and glaciers around.
 There are in fact four distinct glaciers close by, Matier, Anniversary, Stonecrop and Tszil.
 Beyond Mount Matier there are two more, Twin One and Hartzell.